finbourne/lusid-sdk-java-preview/sdk/docs/RelationshipDefinitionsApi.md

 # **updateRelationshipDefinition**
 > RelationshipDefinition updateRelationshipDefinition(scope, code, updateRelationshipDefinitionRequest)

-[EXPERIMENTAL] UpdateRelationshipDefinition: Update Relationship Definition
+[EARLY ACCESS] UpdateRelationshipDefinition: Update Relationship Definition

 Update the definition of a specified existing relationship.
 Not all elements within a relationship definition  are modifiable due to the potential implications for values already stored against the relationship.